 Birds!
 They’re endlessly fascinating, they’re everywhere, almost all the time, and it can also be a unique challenge to spot them.
 If you don’t already have a bird feeder, try putting one out and photographing the visitors.
 Even without a feeder, you can take a walk and follow the birdsong.

-Photography can be an incredible way of engaging with the world around us if we embrace the practice.
+Photography can be an incredible way of engaging with the world around us if we embrace the practice, especially in the realm of neighborhood photography opportunities.
 There is always something new to see just around the corner.